KatePaulauskas/Project-one/README.md

                     ```
             .
 CSS file was changed accordingly.

       - Issue 4.
-The first occurrence of ID services  was here.
+The first occurrence of ID 'services' was here.
                 ```
                     <div id="services">
                 ```